 Unlock Risk Management Value by Climbing the Analytics Ladder

-Data, analytics, and technology can help companies realise significant competitive advantages, including higher revenue and improved profitability.
+Data, analytics, and technology can help companies realize significant competitive advantages, including higher revenue and improved profitability.
 And corporate boards and C-suite executives expect risk managers to use analytics as part of the decision-making process.
-Yet many organisations are still not unlocking the full potential of their data and risk analytics.
+Yet many organizations are still not unlocking the full potential of their data and risk analytics.